Zygo/bees/README.md

   the filesystem after a crash).
 Alternatively, place BEESHOME on a non-btrfs filesystem.

-* If the fsync() BeesTempFile::make_copy is removed, the filesystem hangs within a few hours, requiring a reboot to recover.
+* If the `fsync()` in `BeesTempFile::make_copy` is removed, the filesystem hangs within a few hours, requiring a reboot to recover.
+On the other hand, there may be net performance benefits to calling `fsync()` before or after each dedup.
+This needs further investigation.

 Not really a bug, but a gotcha nonetheless: